jeancharles-roger/fr.minibilles.cli/README.md

 # Things to come

+- Support for `--` to break options parsing
-- Reads the same options from a JSON configuration file.
+- Support for an automatic mode to read options from JSON

 # Examples